samchristywork/samchristywork/README.md

 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [turing-machine](https://github.com/samchristywork/turing-machine)                            |A simple Turing Machine with replaceable programs.                                          |

 ## CLI

+These are programs that have either a primitive TUI-based interface or none at all.
+These projects focus on algorithms, systems programming, and "pure" programming without getting too into the weeds with messy concepts like third-party libraries, concurrency, and graphics.

 |Repository                                                                                                                                                       |Description                                                                                 |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [arithmetic-expression-parser](https://github.com/samchristywork/arithmetic-expression-parser)|This simple parser parses and evaluates arithmetic expressions.                             |